Working with a CPA from Business Start Up to Maturity

 After a business has proven itself and the industry has matured, the owner may start to plan for their exit.
 The business should present its financial information accurately, including historical and projective figures.
 Doing so can help the business owner ensure a fair return on their efforts.

 At this stage, you’ll most likely have a team who can help with everything from making sure employees and customers transition smoothly, to the legal agreement and transfer of ownership itself.
 Your accountant should also be an active member of your team!
 After all, the bottom line is number oriented!
-A CPA can help ensure current, historical, and projective financial records are accurately presented.
+A CPA helps ensure current, historical, and projective financial records accurately present the underlying information.
 They can also act as an advisor and help discuss accounting components of operations.
 Often business owners are able to have an intelligent conversation on high level financial items.
 They often don’t understand the detailed accounting effects within or how they relate to one another though.
 An accountant who is familiar and works regularly with your business is the expert in this case.

 At the end of the day, business is about numbers and CPAs know numbers!
 Work with one knowledgeable of your industry and of effective accounting management and practices.
 This will help ensure your business continuously remains on the right track.